 "Be careful not to do your 'acts of righteousness' before men, to be seen by them.
 If you do, you will have no reward from your Father in heaven.
 So when you give to the needy, do not announce it with trumpets, as the hypocrites do in the synagogues and on the streets, to be honored by men.
 I tell you the truth, they have received their reward in full."1

-Pastor Ed Hart shared in a sermon: "Anyone who has put in a lawn understands about crabgrass because it hides there.
+Pastor Ed Hart shared in a sermon some years ago: "Anyone who has put in a lawn understands about crabgrass because it hides there.
 It's there but you don't know it.
 Just when you think you have mastered the perfect lawn, lush and green, and you are sitting, taking in all that wonderful oxygen coming off those little blades of grass, you see it ... and you say to yourself, 'Aha!
 I've caught it in time.
 I've got it just as it is starting!'
 However, as you begin to remove the crabgrass, you realize it's been there all the time—forever!

 "Just when we think we're doing great in the Christian life ... we discover something about ourselves that C.S.
 Lewis understood very well.
 In his book, Screwtape Letters, (a book of imagined correspondence between a major devil and his nephew, Wormwood, a junior devil), he writes the following to Wormwood, about humility: